 - For an example of creating an extension command in R, see the tutorial "Working with R" in the IBM SPSS Statistics Help system.
 Help for the spsspkg.Template, spsspkg.Syntax, and spsspkg.processcmd functions in R (the equivalents of the Python functions used in the previous example) is available under Integration Plug-in for R Help > R Integration Package for IBM SPSS Statistics, in the Help system. - For Java, see the topic "Creating IBM SPSS Statistics extension commands in Java" under Integration Plug-in for Java User Guide > Getting started with the Integration Plug-in for Java, in the SPSS Statistics Help system.
-Help for the Template, Syntax, and processemd functions in Java is included in the help for the Extension class under Integration Plug-in for Java API Reference, in the Help system. - Numerous implementation code files for extension commands are installed with IBM SPSS Statistics

-Essentials for Python and IBM SPSS Statistics Essentials for R, and might be useful as examples.
+Help for the Template, Syntax, and processcmd functions in Java is included in the help for the Extension class under Integration Plug-in for Java API Reference, in the Help system. - Numerous implementation code files for extension commands are installed with SPSS Statistics, and might be useful as examples.
 The files are in the location where extension commands are installed on your computer.
 To view the location, run the SHOW EXTPATHS syntax command from within SPSS Statistics.
 The output displays a list of locations under the heading "Locations for extension commands".
 The files are installed to the first writable location in the list.